-Parnell Trust's Heritage Festival walks series are led by knowledgeable guides who provide interesting commentary and anecdotes on local heritage treasures and the people that shaped these central Auckland suburbs.
+Parnell Trust's walks are led by knowledgeable guides who provide interesting commentary and anecdotes on local heritage treasures and the people that shaped these central Auckland suburbs.

 Stroll about New Zealand's oldest park exploring both history and art.
 Auckland Domain is located on one of Auckland's first volcanoes and its vantage point overlooking the harbour has made it a focal point for both Maori and European settlers.
 This glorious park is richly endowed with sculptures and heritage buildings.
 Allow 2 hours.